Ellen Manderfield: Career

 During the early years of her career, Manderfield worked on packaging and graphics.
 Her first proper industrial design job was at Colonial Radio Corporation, where she worked on designs for televisions, radio receivers, and record players.
 She eventually supervised a staff of seven, working in particular on prototypes of portable receivers.
 In 1947, she was hired by Montgomery Ward, where she worked under Anne Swainson, along with a number of other noted women designers.
 Until 1951, she designed various appliances for the company, ranging from sewing machines to lawn mowers and accordions.
-The range of styles in her early years she used covered most of the gamut in use in the United States at the time, from Scandinavian modern on one hand to early American-inspired style.
+The range of styles in her early years covered most of the gamut in use in the United States at the time, from Scandinavian modern to early American-inspired style.

 She worked at General Electric, at Syracuse, New York, from 1951 to 1956.
-While her husband was based in Chicago at the time, she did not join him, but commuted regularly to Chicago.
+While her husband was based in Chicago at the time, she did not join him there but commuted regularly to Chicago.
 During her time in Syracuse, she was among the founders of the local branch of the Industrial Design Institute.
 From 1956 to her retirement in 1986, she worked at Oneida Silversmiths, designing metal flatware and plastic dishware.
 She was active in professional organisations, becoming the first female member of the new Industrial Designers Society of America in 1957, and the first woman to receive its Personal Recognition Award during her retirement, in 1992.

+Exhibitions

 Several museums hold her designs, including the Museum of Modern Art, which obtained her Oneida "Omni" design of stainless steel flatware in 1979, while she was still active.